WebAssembly/component-model/design/mvp/WIT.md

 files must specify a package name.
 Multiple files can specify the `package`, though they must all agree on what the package name is.

-Additionally, many packages can be declared consecutively in one or more files, if the "explicit" package notation is used:
+Additionally, many packages can be declared consecutively in one or more files, if the following nested package notation is used:

 ```wit
 package local:a {